News Corp's publishing business to initiate stock buyback

-News Corp (NWSA.O) set the distribution ratios for the spinoff of its publishing business, which may start buying back stock right away.
+News Corp (NWSA.O) set the distribution ratios for the spinoff of its publishing business and said the spinoff may start buying back stock right away.

-The board of the publishing business, which will retain the News Corp name, authorized a $500 million stock repurchase program, the company said on Friday.
+The board of the publishing business, which will retain the News Corp name, authorized a $500 million (330 million pounds) stock repurchase program, the company said on Friday.

-The stock repurchase may shed light for analysts and investors who want to know how the new News Corp will use the $2.6 billion in cash it will have when the spinoff takes place.
-That is expected to occur on June 28.
+The new News Corp will have $2.6 billion in cash when the spinoff is completed at the end of June.

-Chairman Rupert Murdoch and Chief Executive Officer Robert Thomson will give more details about the company at a conference on May 28.
+The stock repurchase program sheds some light on issues that analysts and investors have regarding the new News Corp's use of cash ahead of a conference where Chairman Rupert Murdoch and CEO Robert Thomson will give more details about the company on May 28.

-The board of the existing News Corp has now formally approved the split-up of the company's publishing business from its entertainment operations.
+The board of the existing News Corp has now formally approved the split-up of the company.
 Current News Corp stakeholders who own four shares of Class A or Class B common stock will receive one share of new News Corp's Class A or Class B common stock.

-To prevent hostile takeovers, News Corp put in place a poison pill provision for one year after the split.
-It will be triggered if someone acquires more than 15 percent of the stock of either company.

-News Corp has a history of potential takeovers.
-In 2004, Liberty Media Corp's LMCA.O John Malone had quietly snapped up a 20 percent voting stake in the company.
-The move prompted Murdoch to swap his stake in DirecTV DTV.O and other assets for Malone's shares in News Corp.

 The new News Corp will be an independent publicly traded company.